attilagk/monoallelic-brain-research/notebook/2016-04-22-glm-for-s-statistic/2016-04-22-glm-for-s-statistic.md

 source('../2016-03-02-ifats-regression-analysis/2016-03-02-ifats-regression-analysis.R')
 ```

-The new script provides the function `nlm` for the nlm model, `logi` for logi, and `logi2` for logi2.
+The new code provides the function `nlm` for the nlm model, `logi` for logi, and `logi2` for logi2.
 Additionally, the `nlm2` function also implements nlm, but instead of calling `R`'s `glm` function (which is also called by `logi` and `logi2`), it calls `lm`.
 The definition of `logi2` is nearly identical to  `logi`; the only difference is using `C2` as response variable instead of `C`.
 Wheres `C` contains the original observed "higher" and "lower" read counts, `C2` is a transformation of those that corresponds to the (inverse) scaling function of the logistic functiion in logi2.

 ```r